rklaehn/abc/README.md

 They also *provide* typeclass instances for as many [algebra] and [cats] typeclasses as possible.

-## Specialization of operations

-Most operations are specialized for common types (currently Int, Long, Double), so the specialized instances of typeclasses such as [Order] can be used to avoid boxing.

 ## Compact in-memory representation

 On modern CPUs, cache concerns are *very* important.
 So a compact in-memory representation is often more